microsoft/api-extractor.com-website/pages/configs/tsdoc_json.md

 ---

 [TSDoc](https://tsdoc.org/) is a standard syntax for TypeScript doc comments.
 It can be extended with custom tag definitions.
-API Extractor's custom definitions (referred to as "AEDoc") can be found in the file [extends/tsdoc-base.json](https://github.com/microsoft/rushstack/blob/master/apps/api-extractor/extends/tsdoc-base.json).
+API Extractor's custom tags are referred to as "AEDoc" tags.
+They are defined in the file [extends/tsdoc-base.json](https://github.com/microsoft/rushstack/blob/master/apps/api-extractor/extends/tsdoc-base.json).

 If your code comments are processed by other TSDoc-compatible tools, you can add a **tsdoc.json** config file